How to Make Sushi - The Basics

-Learning how to roll sushi just requires a little know how, a bamboo sushi mat, toasted seaweed, seasoned sushi rice, and high quality fish.
+Learning how to make sushi just requires a little know how, a bamboo sushi mat, toasted seaweed, seasoned sushi rice, and high quality fish.

 Short grain white rice or sushi rice makes the best sticky rice because it has the right balance of starches to create the right amount of stickiness.

 2 cups Organic Japanese Short Grain White Rice 2 cups of Filtered or Spring Water Pinch of Sea Salt Instructions: